Brick Paver Patio Dearborn MI

 The city's population includes 40,000 Arab Americans.
 Per the 2000 census, Arab Americans totaled 29,181 or 29.85% of Dearborn's population; many are descendants of families who have been in the city since the early 20th century.
 The city has the largest proportion of Arab Americans in the United States.
 As of 2006 Dearborn has the largest Lebanese American population in the United States.

-The first Arab immigrants came in the early-to-mid-20th century to work in the automotive industry and were chiefly Lebanese Christians (Maronites).
+The first Arab immigrants came in the early-to-mid-20th century to work in the automotive industry and were chiefly Christians from Lebanon, Palestine, and Syria.
 Other immigrants from the Middle East, such as Assyrians, have also immigrated to the area.
-Since then, Arab immigrants from Yemen, Iraq and the Palestinian territories, most of whom are Muslim, have joined them.
+Since then, immigrants from Yemen, Iraq and Palestine, most of whom are Muslim, have joined them.
 Lebanese Americans comprise the largest group of ethnic Arabs.
-The Arab Muslim community has built the Islamic Center of America, the largest mosque in North America, and the Dearborn Mosque.
+The Arab Muslim community has built the Islamic Center of America serving the Arab Shia Muslim community and the American Moslem Society serving the Arab Sunni Muslim community.
 More Iraqi refugees have come, fleeing the continued war in their country since 2003.

 Warren Avenue has become the commercial center of the Arab-American community.
 The Arab American National Museum is located in Dearborn.
 The museum was opened in January 2005 to celebrate the Arab American community's history, culture and contributions to the United States.